poolik/bench9000/readme.md

 ## Configuration

 Configuration files specify the available Ruby implementations, benchmarks and benchmark groups.
-A configuration file is automatically loaded with sensible defaults.
-You can load additional configuration files for any command using `--config file`.
+A configuration file named `default.config.rb`is automatically loaded.
+It's being looked up in `{.,bench,benchmark,benchmarks}` directories.
+You can load additional configuration files for any command using `--config file` (Using same directories for lookup.
+Suffix `.config.rb` can be omitted.).

 ## Implementations